ikfoundation.org

 Promoting Natural & Cultural History

-A few other single objects which included textile material, will give a glimpse in to the relatively few such articles listed in a mid-18th century Inventory.
+A few other single objects which included textile material, will give a glimpse into the relatively few such articles listed in a mid-18th century Inventory.
 On the second floor in the Drawing-room to the Yellow Chamber an object was placed suited for resting the feet.
 This piece of furniture was recorded as ’one cloth-covered feet stand, which was taken down from Stockholm in 1757’, from the Piper family’s residence “The Palace” in the capital.

-This is the thirteenth essay based on an Inventory dated 1758 at Christinehof manor house.
+This is the thirteenth essay based on an Inventory dated 1758 at Christinehof Manor House.
 Quotes from the original documents are translated from Swedish to English.

 Sources: